TEIC/TEIGarage/CONTRIBUTING.md

 ## I don't want to read this whole thing I just have a question!!!

-The best way to initially get in touch with the TEIGarage community is to start a discussion here at [GitHub Discussions].
+The best way to initially get in touch with the TEIGarage community is to start a discussion here at [GitHub Discussions] or join the [TEI mailing list](https://tei-c.org/support/#tei-l).

 ## Bug reports and feature requests